Family Budget Planner

 Track your transactions

-This transactions tab accounts for each of the transactions from your bank account.
+This transactions tab accounts for each transaction from your bank account.
 Enter the start date of your budgeting, the start balance in your bank account, and the goal balance you plan to achieve in one year.
-If you have multiple bank accounts with different balances, like a checking and savings account, just add them together for your total start balance.
+If you have multiple bank accounts with different balances, like a checking and savings account, add them together for your total start balance.
 This helps prevent the need to account for transfers between accounts.
 Then, enter your transactions below.
 A "Description" column allows you to write personalized notes for greater detail.
 For example, should you want to count transfers from checkings to savings accounts, you could add them as "income" and then write a note in the Description column explaining it is a transfer.

 Analyze expenses by category